zhigang-yao/RNA-Clash-Correction/README.md

 # Principal Submanifold for clustering and RNA correction

-This is a Python implementation of our sampling method described in our paper *A Principal Submanifold-Based Approach for Clustering and Multiscale RNA Correction*
+This is a Python implementation of our sampling method described in our paper *A Principal Submanifold-Based Approach for Clustering and Multiscale RNA Correction*.

 ## Pre-require
 - Python 3.8